 What to Expect in Our Services: Our Practices and Traditions

-We observe the traditional Christian worship seasons - Advent, The Twelve Days of Christmas, Epiphany, Lent, Holy Week, Easter, and Pentecost.
+We observe the traditional Christian worship seasons - Advent, Christmas, Epiphany, Lent, Holy Week, Easter, and Pentecost.
 Our sanctuary allows you to experience many worship arts, particularly the radiant colors of these changing holy seasons in which time is sanctified.